AFDHAL2009/backend-server/README.md

-﻿# backend-server is writeen as Node+Express+MongooseDB
+﻿# backend-server (Node JS+Express+Mongoose) is desployed on Herokuapp on this this url:https://nejib-server.herokuapp.com/